nc-anand-sagar/quest-student-registration/README.md

     b. change db connection details as per your local db in application.properties

     c.
-I have also attached db script for design of Student and Address table for your referrence.
+I have also attached db script for design of Student and Address tables for your referrence. it is under resource folder.